infexious-dev/FluentUIEditableDetailsList/README.md

 ### New Bugs and Issues (newly introduced)

->- "Decimal" data type will return a string if the inputted value contains one period and no decimals ("81.") or contains one period and exactly one decimal ("81.0").
 >- "Muted" rows cannot be edited but can be selected and can trigger "Edit Item", "Bulk Edit", and "Update Column"
 >- When using Dropdowns within the grid with the newly introduced function to populate "options", the Grid's "Edit Mode" will not dynamically update other dependent dropdowns.